 - The avoidance, anxious anticipation, or distress in the feared social or performance situation interferes significantly with the person’s normal routine, occupational (or academic) functioning, social activities or relationships.

 - The fear, anxiety, or avoidance is persistent and typically lasting 6 or more months.

 What counselling interventions are available to reduce Social Anxiety?

-Kerry offers a number of different evidence-based counselling interventions to reduce social anxiety.
-These include, but are not limited to: Cognitive Behaviour Therapy (CBT), Mindfulness (including mindfulness meditation), Guided Imagery and Imagined Exposure, Relaxation and Breathing Training.
+We offer a number of different evidence-based counselling interventions to reduce social anxiety.
+These include, but are not limited to: Cognitive Behaviour Therapy (CBT), Mindfulness (including mindfulness meditation), Mindful-Self-Compassion, Schema Therapy, Guided Imagery and Imagined Exposure, Relaxation and Breathing Training.

-If you are interested in learning more about anxiety or seeking counselling for an issue related to social anxiety, please contact Kerry to discuss your individual support needs and arrange a consultation.
+If you are interested in learning more about anxiety or seeking counselling for an issue related to social anxiety, please contact us to discuss your individual support needs and arrange a consultation.